-“An apple a day keeps the doctor away” and “Prevention is the best medicine.”
-These sayings may be old-fashioned, but they’re tried and true especially when it comes to diet and its impact on chronic health conditions.
+You may have heard the sayings, “an apple a day keeps the doctor away” and “prevention is the best medicine.”
+These are tried and true statements.
+Especially when it comes to diet and its effects on chronic health conditions.

 - Reduce sodium intake

-- Focus on high fiber foods – whole grains, vegetables, beans, and fruit
+- Focus on high fiber foods, such as whole grains, vegetables, beans and fruit

-- Opt for lean meats and fish instead of red meat
+- Choose lean meats and fish instead of red meat

 - Consider eating five or six smaller meals throughout the day instead of three larger meals

-- Select foods that won’t increase blood sugar levels
+- Pick foods that won’t increase blood sugar levels

 - Have three meals a day at regular intervals